maheshmarri/sinatraApp/README.md

 #Expected output

 	* On the output section of the template completion-PublicIp and DNS Names will be available accessing the application.
- 	* How to Access the application as http://<PublicIP>/
+ 	* How to Access the application from browser http://<PublicIP>/  or from command Line curl -svL http://<PublicIP>/